SoftwareSandbox/coderetreat-kotlin/dittle.md

 ⚅ . . . . . ⚅
 ⚅ . . . . . ⚅
 ```
-Left's turn, they also rolled the 2nd die but to the right, revealing a new side: ⚁
+Left's turn, they also tilted the 2nd die but to the right, revealing a new side: ⚁
 ```
 ⚅ . . . . . ⚅
 . ⚁ . . . ⚄ .